 Alexander became a member of Chambers in 2017 after successful completion of pupillage under the supervision of Mark Chester.
-He now has a busy common law practice with particular emphasis on personal injury and civil actions against the police (principally for police authorities).
+Alex now has a busy common law practice with particular emphasis on personal injury and civil actions against the police (acting solely on behalf of police authorities).

-He regularly appears for both Claimants and Defendants in County Court proceedings, including stage 3 protocol hearings, infant approvals, disposals, costs and case management hearings and allocation hearings.
-Further, Alex has increasingly dealt with pre-action disclosure applications and third-party disclosure applications.
+Alex regularly appears for both Claimants and Defendants in County Court proceedings, including stage 3 protocol hearings, infant approvals, disposals, costs and case management hearings and allocation/direction hearings.

-Alex is often instructed to advice in cases of substantial value and complexity dealing with issues of quantum, liability and causation in all areas of employer liability/occupier liability and road traffic accident claims.
-Most recently Alex has advised on a multi-jurisdictional and procedurally complex claim where an employee was injured abroad.
+Alex has developed an expanding Multi Track practice and is often instructed to advise in cases of substantial value and complexity dealing with issues of quantum, liability and causation in all areas of employers liability/occupier liability and road traffic accident claims.
+Alex has a track record of acting successfully for Claimant's involved in motorcycling accidents and securing substantial awards of compensation.

 Alex has experience in drafting Statements of Case, including Particulars of Claim, Schedules of Loss and Defences.
 He is also asked on a regular basis to draft Part 35 questions to experts and draft applications on behalf of solicitor clients with supporting witness statements.

 - P v Aviva - Alex represented a young man involved in an RTA.
 The Claimant sustained life changing injuries.
 Alex conducted conferences with the Claimant and various experts.
 The Defendant raised complex issues of medical causation and contributory negligence (intoxication, drug consumption and seatbelt issues).
 The Claim was successfully settled for a sum in excess of £150,000 shortly before the CCMC.

 - K v Hayles - successful settlement of a motorcycling accident where medical causation of ongoing symptoms was challenged.
 Settlement figure secured in excess of £110,000.